Retail Energy Providers vs. Utility Companies: Understanding the Difference

 Contracting with an energy supplier for your electricity or natural gas may offer you many benefits over buying from a utility.

 Competitive rates top the list.
-Because they have to work to earn your business, energy providers work hard to be efficient, keep costs down and offer you competitive prices and contract options.
-These include fixed-rate plans that protect you from price increases and variable-rate plans that allow you to manage your consumption to potentially save money.
+Because they have to earn your business, energy providers work hard to be efficient, keep costs down and offer you competitive prices and contract options.
+These include fixed-rate plans that protect you from price increases and variable-rate plans that allow you to manage your consumption.

-Discounts and promotions are another way some retail energy suppliers compete to get you to switch energy suppliers and then stay with them to renew contracts.
+Incentives and promotions are another way some retail energy providers compete to get you to switch energy suppliers and then stay with them to renew contracts.

 Which is right for you: the utility company or a third-party supplier?

-If you are interested in learning about how to have more control over your residential energy bills, contact us or request a quote for your small business.
+If you are interested in learning about how to have more control over your energy bills, contact us, view plans for your home or request a quote for your small business.